 As Table 3 makes clear, AEP Texas could under the cost cap propose a much higher budget than proposed, achieving greater amounts of energy demand reduction and energy savings.
-Assuming our calculations are correct, AEP Texas could be submitting a budget request of approximately \$35 million as opposed to \$25 million.
+Assuming our calculations are correct, AEP Texas could be submitting a budget request of approximately \$38 million as opposed to \$25 million.

 While it is true that the Legislature did not take bold action on energy efficiency or demand response in the regular legislative session, energy efficiency bills did advance in both the House and the Senate.
 In addition, as part of the approval of SB 1699, they did add provisions directing the PUCT to establish demand response goals for residential consumers in the competitive ERCOT market.
-Amazingly, AEP's 2024 plan completely ignores residential demand response and AEP Texas is offering no residential demand response program either by aggregators or retail electric providers, which given passage of SB 1699 does not meet current laws.
+Amazingly, AEP's 2025 plan completely ignores residential demand response and AEP Texas is offering no residential demand response program either by aggregators or retail electric providers, which given passage of SB 1699 does not meet current laws.
+While they have indicated they may do so in the future, it is disappointing to see the plan ignore this cost effective option when temperatures in the Valley have been so extreme.